 What is RBC?

-RBC stands for red blood cell.
+RBCs stand for red blood cells.
 It is also called erythrocytes, which appears red-coloured due to the coloured pigment (haem) and exists as a biconcave disc.
 RBCs possess a diameter of 7.5 to 8.7 μm and a thickness of 1.7 to 2.2 μm.
 It lacks a nucleus and has a life span of 120 days.

 Requirements of Total RBC Count